OGGM/oggm/README.rst

 **OGGM is a modular open source model for glacier dynamics**

+OGGM is able to simulate past and future mass-balance, volume and geometry of (almost) any glacier in the world, in a fully automated and extensible workflow.

 The model accounts for glacier geometry (including contributory branches) and includes an explicit ice dynamics module.
-It can simulate past and future mass-balance, volume and geometry of (almost) any glacier in the world in a fully automated and extensible workflow.
-We rely exclusively on publicly available data for calibration and validation.
+We rely exclusively on publicly available data for calibration and validation. **OGGM is modular and supports novel modelling workflows**: it LOVES to be remixed and reused!

 .. image:: docs/_static/ex_tasman.jpg